-All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
+All of our reviews are based on exhaustive research, industry experience, and whenever possible, hands-on testing.
 When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-One of the most common RV questions is whether or not it’s safe to walk on your RV?
-Or even use your RV roof as additional outdoor space to get a better view.
+One of the most common RV questions is whether or not it’s safe to walk on your RV, or even use your RV roof as additional outdoor space to get a better view.
 There’s a good chance you’ve seen folks posted up with lounge chairs on top of their roof but is it really safe?

-Keep in mind, this is not official advice and we’re not responsible for any accidents!
-There’s a lot to consider before you can figure out the real world weight of your rig.
-The first to consider is whether or not your RV comes equipped with a ladder.
-If so, there’s a good chance that your rig is made to have people on the roof.
+There’s a lot to think about before you can figure out the real-world weight of your rig, such as whether your RV came equipped with a ladder.
+If so, there’s a good chance your rig was made to have people on the roof.

 - Manufacturer of your RV